ccprogwarrior/ccprog1/4 Iterative Statements/🌘IntegerRaised.md

-# Integer to Raised Problem
+# Integer Raised To Problem
-Write a function that computes for the raised value of an integer
+Write a function that computes the raised value of an integer

 <details>